mootools/mootools-core/Docs/Element/Element.md

 Element Method: get {#Element:get}
 ----------------------------------

 This is a "dynamic arguments" method.
-Properties passed in can be any of the 'get' properties in the [Element.Properties][] Hash.
+Properties passed in can be any of the 'get' properties in the [Element.Properties][] Object.

 ### Syntax: